 - German Research Center for Artificial Intelligence (DFKI)

 - Helmholtz Institute for Pharmaceutical Research Saarland (HIPS)

 - Korea Institute of Science and Technology in Europe (KIST)

 - Steinbeis Research Center - Material Engineering Center Saarland (MECS)

-In all disciplines we strive to involve and integrate students in scientific projects in the different working groups at an early stage.
-A large number of student research projects and doctoral theses are carried out in cooperation with the above-mentioned non-university research institutions, as well as with companies located on the campus in the Science Park Saar.
+A special concern of all disciplines is to introduce students to scientific work and research projects of the chairs at an early stage.
+A large number of student research projects and doctoral theses are carried out jointly with the above-mentioned non-university research institutions, but also with companies located in the immediate vicinity on the Science Park Saar campus.